dssg/growth-curves/README.md

 Then you will need to install the python dependencies by running `pip install -r requirements.txt`

+## Additional information

+The <a href="https://github.com/dssg/dssg-northshore-bmi/wiki">wiki</a> provides additional information about the problem and our solution.

 ## Contributing to the project

 To get in touch, email the team at dssg-northshore@googlegroups.com.